kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

        ```
 - How to query Long Url if using ID?
 - How to query ID if using Long URL?
+### DB Cleanup
+- we can slowly remove expired links and do a lazy cleanup.
+Our service will make sure that only expired links will be deleted, although some expired links can live longer but will never be returned to users.
+-
 ### Scale - Multi Region
 - we can continue improving the performance in **communication between web server and database**
 - Communication between Centralized DB set and cross region Web Server is slow